prominenceai/deepstream-services-library/docs/api-source.md

 * Streaming Image ( single image streamed at a given frame rate )

 ### Interpipe Source:
 * Interpipe - requires additional install/build steps for the RidgeRun `gst-interpipe` plugins.
+Refer to the [Inpterpipe Services](/docs/overview.md#interpipe-services) overview for more information.

 #### Source Construction and Destruction
 Sources are created using one of six type-specific [constructors](#constructors).
 As with all components, Streaming Sources must be uniquely named from all other Pipeline components created.